 Note on open dataset submissions: In order to promote new and innovative research in time series research, we plan to accept a small number of high quality time series dataset contributions.
 These submissions should be accompanied by a clear and detailed description of the dataset, some potential questions and applications that arise from it, as well as discussion on why the data cannot be sufficiently modeled using traditional batch learning techniques.
 Preliminary empirical investigations conveying any insight about the data will increase the quality of the submission.

-Paper Submission Deadline: June 16, 2017, 11:59 PM PST
+Paper Submission Deadline: May 3, 2019, 11:59 PM PST

-Author Notification: June 23, 2017, 11:59 PM PST
+Author Notification: May 17, 2019, 11:59 PM PST